Lu Zhengxiang

 Lu Zhengxiang (later Pierre-Célestin, O.S.B.; 12 June 1871 – 15 January 1949) was a Chinese diplomat and a Roman Catholic priest and monk.
 He was twice Premier of the Republic of China and led his country's delegation at the Paris Peace Conference of 1919.

 Biography

 Lu was born on 12 June 1871 in Shanghai, Jiangsu, and was raised a Protestant in religion and a Confucianist in philosophy.
 His father, Lu Yong Fong, was lay catechist for a Protestant mission in Shanghai.
 He studied at home until the age of thirteen, when he entered the School of Foreign Language in Shanghai, specializing in French.
-He continued his education at the school for interpreters attached to the Foreign Ministry, and in 1893 he was posted to St Petersburg as interpreter (fourth-class) to the Chinese embassy.
+He continued his education at the school for interpreters attached to the Foreign Ministry, and in 1893 he was posted to Saint Petersburg as interpreter (fourth-class) to the Chinese embassy.
 At that time the diplomatic international language was French, but Lu also gained fluency in Russian.
 The ambassador, the reform-minded Xu Jingcheng, took an interest in his career.
 Lu married a Belgian citizen, Berthe Bovy (1855–1926), in St Petersburg on 12 February 1899, and eventually converted to Roman Catholicism.
 The couple had no children.